Home Visit: Craft Sisters x Tina Frisk

 Josefine Hedemann:

 I work very intuitively and am not afraid to mix colors and shapes.
-My love for ceramics and glass often has to do with the surface and the fact that you can see it is handmade.
+My love for ceramics and glass often revolves around the surface and the fact that you can see they are handmade.
 I am often drawn to ceramics with beautiful, hand-painted patterns and colors.
 Glass can be a bit uneven, like Beldi glass, which often has small bubbles that show they are mouth-blown.
 At first, I was caught by the color, the soft greenish tone that is not too clear but still brings life to the table.
-I love that the glasses are still mouth-blown in Morocco, and that each glass carries small traces of the craftsmanship.
+I love that the glasses are still mouth-blown in Morocco and that each glass carries small traces of the craftsmanship.
 They can be used for water, flowers, and small snacks, so they live a pretty flexible life in my home.

 One of my latest purchases is two Suzani bedspreads, which I have also used as wall hangings.
 I love the unique, embroidered floral motifs.
 They have a beautiful and very personal expression; it almost feels like art.
 They bring energy and warmth to the room, while you can see and feel the craftsmanship up close.
 Overall, I like to choose my own unique expression.
 There is only one of each.